echo2echo/Perl-Web-Images/README.md

 This may be good time to backup your images out of an abundance of caution

-Place the images ( jpg ) you would like to display in a public folder such as the following...
+Place the images ( jpg png ) you would like to display in a public folder such as the following...

 /var/www/MySite.net/public_html/MyDirectory